scp756-221/term-project-cloud_ghosts/gcloud/README.md

 /home/k8s# make -f k8s-tpl.mak templates
 ~~~

-You probably have already done this in Assignment&nbsp;1 (though it can't hurt to do it again to be sure).
+You probably have already done this in Assignment&nbsp;1 (though it can't hurt to do it again).

 ## Building the image